Menu

 The reasons to avoid flushing fish down the toilet are not limited to the ones mentioned, hence the need to consult a plumbing repair service for advice.
 A professional plumber can recommend suitable ways to dispose of a dead fish or other pets without risking plumbing emergencies like a complete fixture replacement.

 In addition, fish can clog the system, causing backups, leaks, and foul smells in your home.
-You can avoid such scenarios by scheduling deep cleaning sessions with a trusted plumbing service provider.
+You can avoid such scenarios by scheduling deep cleaning sessions with a trusted plumbing service provider in Los Angeles.
 Contact us at Rooter Man and schedule a consultation with our plumbing repair service providers.
 We can handle any plumbing issues, from installations and repair to toilet replacement services, at competitive rates.

 Latest Blog